By Hardik Rajgor Jun. 27, 2020

 When the lockdown first came about, to work from home seemed like a great idea.
 We had these dream scenarios of waking up late, roaming around in ghar ke kapde, no commute, and chilling during work hours.
-Three months into execution and much like “kal se pakka gym jaunga”, things have not quite turned out as we had hoped and planned.
+Now more than six months into execution and much like “kal se pakka gym jaunga”, things have not quite turned out as we had hoped and planned.

 Do you feel you’re working more from home than you actually were in office?
 You are probably right.
 When we’re at work, we reach the office and have a snack.
 We work for a couple of hours and have a lunch break.
 We have another snack break in the evening and squeezed between all these breaks are multiple chai and sutta breaks.
 To quote a Hindi phrase, “din nikal jata hai”.

 But as I have found in the last couple of months, at home there are no breaks and it’s relentless.
 We are burdened with more work than possible and we can’t refuse or question it.
 If we’re saving travel time and not taking all the pointless breaks, why can’t we get it done?
 As employees, we even feel guilty making certain excuses because they might sound too silly.
 What if I can’t log in on time because I have to do jhadu-pocha, solve leakage issues, or buy groceries?
 “I bet no one else makes these excuses,” we feel.